 This is for these beautiful live moss/british soldier lichen log kits.
-They are 100% natural from deep forest.
+They are 100% natural.
 The split log has been specially cut so the moss and lichens, or anything you would like to add, can be placed and grown.
 These look super in windows, kitchens, terrariums, as centerpieces, in reptile habitats, basically wherever you choose!

 The log is approx. 4" in length and 2" inches in diameter.
 The wood is Appalachian birch 100% cured ready for use.
 The logs may differ slightly from what is pictured, such as the thickness and color of the bark.
 Each tree is unique.
 You will get more than enough moss and british soldier lichen in your kit.
 Just secure in the special drilled wells and you're ready for display.
 Mist the moss and lichens every few days with spring water.
 Even looks great as a dry display, it's up to you.
 Let it dry out and that's ok, looks great both ways!